privacytools/blog.privacytools.io/collections/_posts/2019-08-24-adding-custom-doh-resolvers-to-dnscloak.md

 ![](/assets/img/2019-08-24-dnscloak/config-editor.jpeg){: .w-50}

-We can learn about the various configuration options from the [example config file](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-proxy/example-dnscrypt-proxy.toml) in dnscrypt-proxy's code repository.
-If you scroll all the way to the bottom, you'll find a `[static.'myserver']` section along with a `stamp` property.
+You can learn more about the various configuration options from the [example configuration file](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-proxy/example-dnscrypt-proxy.toml) in dnscrypt-proxy's code repository.
+But, if you scroll all the way to the bottom you'll find a `[static.'myserver']` section along with a `stamp` property.
 This stamp is for adding the [DNS stamp](https://dnscrypt.info/stamps-specifications) of your resolver.

-> Server stamps encode all the parameters required to connect to a secure DNS server as a single string.
-Think about stamps as QR code, but for DNS.
+According to the DNSCrypt project, DNS stamps encode all the parameters required to connect to an encrypted DNS server as a single string.
+You can think about stamps as QR code, but for DNS.

+### Generating a Stamp

-At the time of writing this post, CZ.NIC's DoH resolver is the only one [PrivacyTools.io suggests](https://www.privacytools.io/providers/dns/#icanndns) that doesn't provide their users with a DNS stamp on their website, making adoption a bit more difficult.
-But thankfully, we can create a DNS stamp ourselves.
+Some providers will provide you with a DNS stamp pre-made for you.
+If your provider does this, great!
+You can skip ahead to the next section.
+At the time of writing this post, CZ.NIC's DoH resolver is the only provider [privacytools.io suggests](https://www.privacytools.io/providers/dns/#icanndns) that doesn't provide their users with a DNS stamp on their website, making adoption a bit more difficult.
+Thankfully however, we can create a DNS stamp ourselves.

-DNSCrypt hosts a [DNS stamp calculator](https://dnscrypt.info/stamps/) (which you can also [download, compile, and run offline](https://github.com/jedisct1/vue-dnsstamp)) that we can fill out with the info CZ.NIC provides on their webpage to generate our stamp.
+To generate a DNS stamp, DNSCrypt hosts a [DNS stamp calculator](https://dnscrypt.info/stamps/) (which you can also [download, compile, and run offline](https://github.com/jedisct1/vue-dnsstamp)) that we can fill out with the information from our DNS provider.
+We'll be using CZ.NIC's information as an example to generate our stamp.

-We'll need three things about the DoH resolver:
+We will need to know three things about the DoH resolver you choose:
 1. IP address
 2. Host name
 3. Path

-Navigate to [CZ.NIC's webpage](https://www.nic.cz/odvr/) and scroll down to "How to turn on DNS-over-HTTPS (DoH)" to note the URL (https://odvr.nic.cz/doh).
+Browse to [CZ.NIC's webpage](https://www.nic.cz/odvr/)—there is an English language option at the top of the page—and scroll down to "How to turn on DNS-over-HTTPS (DoH)" and note the URL (in this case, `https://odvr.nic.cz/doh`).

 ![](/assets/img/2019-08-24-dnscloak/cz-nic-doh.png){: .w-100}

-Next, scroll up to the setup sections for either Windows, macOS, or Linux and copy one of the IPv4 addresses of the DoH resolver (`193.17.47.1` or `185.43.135.1`).
+Next, find one of the IPv4 addresses of the DoH resolver in any of the Windows, macOS, or Linux setup sections, and copy one of them (in this case, `193.17.47.1` or `185.43.135.1`).

 ![](/assets/img/2019-08-24-dnscloak/cz-nic-ips.png){: .w-50}